 The chain has three stages:

-Input mapping — a dict with two keys:
+Input mapping: a dict with two keys:

-"context"— the retriever pipes the query through FAISS, gets top-kDocumentobjects, thenformat_docsjoins their text into one string"question"—RunnablePassthrough()passes the original query string through unchanged
+"context": the retriever pipes the query through FAISS, gets the top-kDocumentobjects, thenformat_docsjoins their text into one string"question":RunnablePassthrough()passes the original query string through unchanged

-ChatPromptTemplatefills{context}and{question}into the RAG prompt - LLM + Parser —
+ChatPromptTemplatefills{context}and{question}into the RAG prompt - LLM + Parser:

 ChatOllamagenerates the answer;StrOutputParserextracts the string content